shapehq/spices/Sources/Spices/Spices.docc/Spices.md

 # ``Spices``

-Spices makes it straightforward to create in-app debug menus by generating native UI from Swift type.
+Spices makes it straightforward to create in-app debug menus by generating native UI from Swift.

 ## Overview